1963 Syrian coup d'état: Events leading up to the coup

-Modern Syria was first established in 1920 as the Arab Kingdom of Syria under King Faisal I. This state was planned to be a new Arab kingdom, and not just Syrian, and the state espoused Arab nationalism and pan-Islamic policies.
+Modern Syria was first established in 1920 as the Arab Kingdom of Syria under King Faisal I after the collapse of the Ottoman Empire in 1917.
+This state was planned to be a new Arab kingdom, and not just Syrian, and the state espoused Arab nationalism and pan-Islamic policies.
 However the British, who had helped establish the state after World War I, made a secret agreement (Sykes-Picot Agreement) with France and established the Mandate for Syria and the Lebanon.
 The area thereby functioned as one of France's colonies, and the newly established state was viewed unfavorably by most Syrians, with many of them regarding it as a vassal of European imperialism.
 At this stage, some movements tried to establish a Syrian identity, most notably the Syrian Social Nationalist Party, or became advocates of communism and Islamism.
 The majority of Syrians continued to see themselves as Arabs rather than Syrians.

 The mandate was feudal in character, and it rested on a semi-liberal oligarchic social base.
 This system remained unchanged until the establishment of the United Arab Republic (UAR).
 This system created a class society reflecting urban-rural living patterns.
 An estimated three thousand families owned half of the land in Syria.
 The middle class owned the majority of small to medium properties.
 Some two-thirds of peasants were landless.
 Agricultural revenues were highly skewed – the top two percent of the population received 50 percent of the income, while the middle class (merchants or middle landowning groups), which was 18 percent of the population, earned 25 percent of agricultural revenues.
 The bottom 80 percent received the remainder.
-The landowner–peasant alliance was based on class differences, and social antagonism between each other – this would lead to the landowner's downfall.
+The landowner–peasant alliance was based on class differences, and social antagonism between each other – this would lead to the landowners' downfall.

 The mandate was dissolved in 1946 because of a British ultimatum to France, and Syria became an independent country on 17 April 1946.
 The same elite that had governed Syria during the mandate continued in power, and they ruled in the same manner.
 The failure in the 1948 Arab–Israeli War led to the downfall of the traditional elite and the rise of the military in politics.
 Husni al-Za'im became the first military dictator of Syria in 1949, but in 1950, military officer Adib Shishakli gained power behind the scenes, and by 1953 had established another military dictatorship.
-The military's introduction to the Syrian political scene destroyed the oligarchy enabling the middle class to participate in Syrian politics.
+The military's introduction to the Syrian political scene destroyed the oligarchy, enabling the middle class to participate in Syrian politics.
 However, while their powers were weakened, the traditional elite retained the majority of the wealth produced.